 Once you reach the Pont des Arts you know you are close to the Louvre museum.
 From the outside, you cannot see much yet so let’s continue walking towards the Pavillon de la trémoille.
-Here you can access freely and quickly see the Place du Carrousel and the thing we all want; Louvre Museum with the pyramids.
+Here you can access freely and quickly see the Place du Carrousel and the thing we all want; the Louvre Museum with the pyramids.
 Now, is that a bucket list item for you?

-Take a moment to soak up the surrounding.
+Take a moment to soak up the surroundings.
 Or visit!
 The Mona Lisa painting and the building inside attract many who love museums or those who are curious for a one-time visit.
 In the end, is this not the world’s most famous museum and painting?
-However, keep in mind that this does not really fit in this 2-day itinerary.
+However, keep in mind that this does not really fit into this 2-day itinerary.
 In that case, you should extend your weekend trip in Paris as the Louvre museum can easily take up to a full day.
 Ready for the next stop?

 Enjoy the Tuileries Garden

 It is now time for a walk through a quieter area in Paris.
-Continue your walk from Louvre Museum through the Tuileries Garden towards Place de la Concorde.
+Continue your walk from the Louvre Museum through the Tuileries Garden towards Place de la Concorde.
 When it is a nice spring or summer day you might even like to sit down on the chairs around the fountains or picnic on the grass in between the new flowers coming up in spring.

 Once you reach the Place de La Concorde you might be lucky if you see the big Ferris wheel.
 It is not always there.
-Do you like to go sky high and have some good city views?
+Do you like to go sky-high and have some good city views?
 Get yourself a ticket and hop on board for a nice Ferris wheel experience!
 It could be a nice break for the rest of the walk.

 Walk the famous Champs-Elysees